pdorrell/emacs-site-lisp/README.txt

+Unless stated otherwise in included packages and source files, this software is licensed under GPL2.

 ;; This program is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option)